 We feel that it is best to summarise what mortgage payment holidays are, what lenders are doing, and who can provide you with help and guidance through these next few months.

-It does not mean you never have to pay the amount back, but the interest you defer is added back onto the loan amount, while your capital balance will not decrease.
+It does not mean you never have to pay the amount back, but the interest you defer gets added to the loan amount, while your capital balance will not decrease.
 In other words, your mortgage amount will increase slightly, and you will continue to attract interest on the whole amount.

-When you are ready to continue the payments, this could mean that either your monthly payments are recalculated at a slightly higher level, or your mortgage term is increased somewhat.
+When you are ready to continue the payments, this could mean that your monthly payments get recalculated at a slightly higher level, or your mortgage term gets increased somewhat.
 Most lenders will probably prefer not to extend your mortgage term as this could take you past their standard retirement ages, but the detail on this will follow in due course.